gligneul/eggroll/README.md

 ## Quick Look

-The first step to using EggRoll is defining the contract struct inside the Cartesi VM.
+The first step to using EggRoll is defining the contract struct that runs inside the Cartesi VM.
 This struct should use the `eggroll.DefaultContract` to implement the optional methods of the `eggroll.Contract` interface.
 The only obligatory method is the advance one, which receives the rollup environment and the input.
 In the example below, the advance method logs and returns the input.